3 Tips to Help You Spot the Difference Between Real & Fake Turquoise

 Fake turquoise can be hard to spot, (even I have issues sometimes!) especially since turquoise varies so much from stone to stone.
 Typically fake turquoise is made out of a soft mineral called howlite, which is dyed to look just like turquoise.
 Other imitations include magnesite, plastic, epoxy, and resin that are all dyed to resemble the real deal.
 Reconstituted turquoise is another method made to fool you, where little bits of actual turquoise are grounded up and mixed with other stones to form the fake replica.
 And sometimes it’s just a straight up different stone that sort of looks like turquoise.
 What this all essentially means is that there’s a whooole lot of fake turquoise out in the world so it’s not your fault if you accidentally get tricked!

-A couple little facts about turquoise:
+A few facts about genuine turquoise:

 - Have a birthday in December?
 Lucky you!
 Turquoise is your birthstone.